-- MATH courses numbered 1120Q and below - PHYS 1010Q and PHYS 1030Q - CSE 1000 - STAT 1000 - Any course outside of the School of Engineering which is labeled "independent study" or "variable topics" - Any courses taken on Pass/Fail basis (also may not be counted for any course requirement of the School of Engineering.) - Any course prerequisite to a second in the same department, if the student has passed the second course. - Only eight credits of chemistry courses numbered CHEM 1124Q, 1125Q, 1126Q, 1127Q, 1128Q, 1147Q, or 1148Q and only eight credits of physics courses numbered PHYS 1201Q through PHYS1602Q may be applied toward the degree.
+The following courses may not be counted for credit toward graduation in the School of Engineering: MATH courses numbered 1120Q and below; MATH 1110; PHYS 1010 and 1030Q; CSE 1000.
+MATH 1125, only 1 credit can be used toward the required credits for the degree.
+No course taken on a Pass/Fail basis may be counted for credit toward graduation or may be used to meet any course requirements of the School of Engineering.
+Only eight credits for courses numbered CHEM 1124Q, 1125Q, 1126Q, 1127Q, 1128Q, 1147Q, and 1148Q and only eight credits for courses numbered PHYS 1201Q through 1602Q may be applied toward the degree.

-COMPUTER SCIENCE & ENGINEERING CURRICULUM Catalog Year 2013-2014
+Computer Science and Engineering Guide to Course Selection COMPUTER SCIENCE & ENGINEERING CURRICULUM Catalog Year 2015-2016